fede-da/PageDownloader/README.md

 Only MacOS users :
 - pip3 install tkmacosx (Dark mode can break Tkinter library, this extension will fix)

-This program will download all avaible files on a web page in your desired folder.
+This program will download all avaible files on a web page inside your desired folder.

 Usage:
 - Pick-A-Folder on your desktop (for example : Exams -> A )